-1. On the machine where you plan to install the Session Recording Administration components: - a) Ensure that the execution policy is set to RemoteSigned or Unrestricted in PowerShell.
+1. On the machine where you plan to install the Session Recording administration components: - a) Make sure that the execution policy is set to RemoteSigned or Unrestricted in PowerShell.

 '''

 1 Set-ExecutionPolicy RemoteSigned

 '''

-- b) Start a command prompt as an administrator and run the 'powershell.exe -file InstallPrereqsforSessionRecordingAdministration.ps1' command.
+- b) Start a command prompt as an administrator and run the powershell.exe -file

+'InstallPrereqsforSessionRecordingAdministration.ps1' command.

-The script displays the features that are successfully added and then stops. - c) After the script runs, ensure that the execution policy is set to a proper value based on your company policy.
-2. On the machine where you plan to install the Session Recording Agent component: - a) Ensure that the execution policy is set to RemoteSigned or Unrestricted in PowerShell.
+The script displays the features that are successfully added and then stops.

+- c) After the script runs, make sure that the execution policy is set to a proper value based on your company policy.
+2. On the machine where you plan to install the Session Recording agent component: - a) Make sure that the execution policy is set to RemoteSigned or Unrestricted in PowerShell.